 Hunger is Everywhere

 People with low incomes wrestle over buying food, or medicine, or putting gas in their cars (if they have a car).
 They wrestle over buying school supplies or milk or keeping the phone on.
 Kids who do homework online may not be able to if parents have to make a decision between food or the internet.
 Children need nutritious food in order to be able to concentrate and succeed in school without the pangs of hunger on their minds.
-Parents too are able to eat healthy meals, which provides them the nourishment to make good choices in life –- they can expend their energy on looking for employment with a living wage while not having to worry where the next meal will come from.

 Six million elderly are not getting the nutrition they need.
 They may be home bound, in which case they are unable to get food.
 It is a community’s responsibility to take care of their elderly.